GIScience/openrouteservice/docs/documentation/travel-speeds/Travel-Speeds.md

-Note that each bike profile has a different value set for the maximum downhill speed which is calculated when `consider_elevation=true` is set in the app.config.
+Note that each bike profile has a different value set for the maximum downhill speed which is calculated when `consider_elevation=true` is set in the ors-config.json.
 Currently, this option is turned off for openrouteservice live servers as it can lead to undesirable routes.

 ### Walking profiles